kas140472/meeting_scheduler_app/README.md

-# Meeting Scheduler Application using Socket Programming
+## Meeting Scheduler Application using Socket Programming

-- an efficient meeting scheduling system using C/C++ on Unix, leveraging backend (UDP connection) and main (TCP connection) servers to identify optimal meeting times for participants based on their availability.
+An efficient meeting scheduling system using C/C++ on Unix, leveraging backend (UDP connection) and main (TCP connection) servers to identify optimal meeting times for participants based on their availability.